The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 violations of international humanitarian law and international human

-rights law and inflicted intensive damage and suffering to the victims
+rights law, inflicted extensive damage and suffering on the victims

-and entire Ukrainian people as well as endangered and continues
+and the entire Ukrainian people and which has endangered and continues

 to endanger peace and security in Europe and the world;

-8.3 take a comprehensive approach to the issue of accountability
+8.3 take a comprehensive approach to the issue of the accountability

 of the Russian Federation in relation to the aggression against

-Ukraine, by ensuring that no gaps at level of international and
+Ukraine, by ensuring that no gaps persist at the level of international and

-national accountability efforts persist and impunity is fully prevented,
+national accountability efforts and that impunity is fully prevented,

-taking into account the urgency of the matter and pressing need
+taking into account the urgency of the matter and the pressing need

-and lead the initiative to set up an ad hoc international criminal
+and leading the initiative to set up an ad hoc international criminal

 tribunal to investigate and prosecute the crime of aggression committed